zznidar/video-collage-projectfile-maker/README.md

 ## Known issues
 * Does not work in Firefox ESR.
 Use Firefox Developer Edition or Chrome.
-Normal edition might work as well.
+Normal edition works as well.
 * Internet Explorer and Safari for Windows are not supported either.